Windmills at Night- Free Quilt Pattern Series

-My latest quilt pattern is called Windmills at Night.
+My most popular quilt pattern is called Windmills at Night.
 I designed it specifically for beginning quilters, using pre-cut fabric strips called “jelly rolls”.
 The bright red fabrics touch off the black and white fabrics beautifully, and this striking lap quilt will make a fabulous addition to your decor.

 Although it may look complicated, Windmills at Night is a simple pattern.
 A beginning quilter can easily tackle this project, and a more experienced quilter can easily finish this 40″ x 52″ lap quilt in a weekend.